 With a sponsor-a-pet campaign, instead of asking for general donations to a shelter, you’ll invite supporters to cover the needs of just one pet.

-This fosters a strong connection between the donor and the cause, since the donor can see and understand the tangible impact of their generosity.
+This fosters a strong connection between the donor and the animal shelter, rescue, or mission they’re giving to, since the donor can see and understand the tangible impact of their generosity.
 To make this tie even more powerful, ask the shelter to share photos and progress updates of the pets as they grow.

 The sponsorship will cover the needs of the dog or cat until they’ve found their forever home, which may include: